cyco77/generator-pptb/README.md

    npm run dev
    ```

+3. **Test in PPTB:**
+   - Build your tool
+   - Run the PPTB Desktop App
+   - Go to settings, select the Show Debug Menu option and select Save
+   - In the Debug menu, select Browse under Load Local Tool
+   - Select the root directory containing your tool's package.json and select Load Tool
+   - Test from the Tool Box interface
+        - To debug / set breakpoints etc. select the Help menu and select Toggle Tool Dev Tools to open the developer console while the tool is running

-3. **Build for production:**
+4. **Build for production:**
    ```bash
    npm run build
    ```

-4. **Finalize package for publishing:**
+5. **Finalize package and publish:**
+   -Run finalize-package to shrinkwrap
    ```bash
    npm run finalize-package
    ```
    This creates an `npm-shrinkwrap.json` file that locks dependencies for security and ensures consistent installations.

-5. **Test in PPTB:**
-   - Build your tool
-   - Run `npm run finalize-package` to generate shrinkwrap
    - Deploy to npm
-   - Install it in PPTB using debug window
-   - Load and test from the Tool Box interface

 ## PPTB API